SCSDMWT/climate_scenario_web_tool/README.md

 The default download location is in `~/.cache/scotclimpact`.
 Details of how to allow access to download the data is discussed in later sections.

+The statistical calculation uses datasets in [NetCDF][netcdf] format.
+The [Xarray][xarray] library is used to read and manipulate the datasets.

+Region boundaries are kept in GeoJSON format.
+These are large text files that are essentially read send to the browser when requested.

 ## Development

 There are quite a few steps needed to setup a working development environment, however they are mostly automated in the [`run_dev.sh`](run_dev.sh) script.